larevolucia/bookwise-analytics/README.md

 | **Visuals**    | Four Streamlit pages listed above. | Add interactive **Uplift Simulator**. |
 | **Evaluation** | RMSE / R² + genre diversity entropy.     | Feature-importance & Precision@K plots.   |
 | **Deployment** | Streamlit Cloud or Heroku with static data + saved model.  | Add caching and optimization.      |
 ---
+## Key Metrics Explained

+**Simulated Uplift Calculation:**
+Simulated uplift measures the percentage increase in the average predicted engagement score when switching from editorially selected books to those recommended by the predictive model.
+It is calculated by comparing the mean predicted scores for both groups, indicating whether model-driven recommendations are expected to outperform traditional selections.

+**Genre Entropy Calculation:**
+Genre entropy quantifies the diversity of genres among recommended books using Shannon entropy.
+A higher entropy value reflects a more varied and balanced genre distribution, helping ensure fairness and representation across recommendations.

+**Popularity Score:**
+Popularity score is a composite metric created by standardizing and summing key engagement signals such as log-transformed review counts, log-transformed rating counts, and average rating.
+This score captures both the visibility and engagement of a book, making it a robust target for predictive modeling.

+**External Popularity Score:**
+External popularity score combines standardized external signals, such as ratings, number of ratings, votes, engagement scores, and liked percentage, from sources outside the internal catalog.
+By aggregating these features, it provides a holistic measure of a book's popularity and appeal in the broader market.

+---
 # Quick Start